UBC-MDS/DSCI-532_2025_16_LongevityVisualizer/README.md

 To select a year to view data for, use the slider.

 To select a metric and country, use the dropdown slider.
 The corresponding line charts and bubble chart will change depending on this selection.
+You may also click on the map to view updated line charts depending on the country you selected.

 ---